 Were you injured in a Car Accident caused by a Manufacturing Accident?
-Choose an Experience Personal Injury Lawyer.
+Choose an Experienced Car Accident Law Firm In Boston.
 Choose Parker Scheer LLP.

 In some cases, a motor vehicle accident is not caused by an individual operator, but rather by some product defect in the car that led to the accident.
 A defect can be a manufacturing defect (where a particular car is defective) or a design defect (where an entire model line is defective).
 Figuring out the type of defect involved and whether an injured person would be able to prove that the defect caused the crash can be very complex and require the assistance of engineering experts familiar with the manufacture of motor vehicles.

-When investigating the cause of a crash after an accident, it is imperative that the all the evidence is preserved, including the car.
+When investigating the cause of a crash after an accident, it is imperative that all the evidence is preserved, including the car.
 While this may seem obvious, in crashes involving serious damage to the vehicle, all too often the property damage claim will be resolved and the insurer will salvage the vehicle.
 Once a vehicle – and all the evidence included in it – is gone, it will be nearly impossible to prove that the vehicle was in fact defective prior to the crash.
 Therefore, it you believe that a defective product caused or contributed to a crash, it is important to retain an attorney immediately so as to ensure that all evidence is preserved and maintained in the proper manner.
 Considerations such as where the vehicle is stored, which individuals have access to the vehicle, and what types of testing are done on the vehicle are all important and can have negative consequences if not followed.